- I admit, I procrastinated. I thought starting and managing an email list would be way too much work with very little gain.

 In this article, though we’re going to focus on getting an email list started with MailerLite since that’s the email marketing service I use.

-• I can set up multiple subscriber lists and send different emails to each one.
-I can create automation workflows for each subscriber list so that I can send them specific emails depending on the actions they do or don’t take.
+- I can create automation workflows for each subscriber list to send them specific emails depending on the actions they do or don’t take

 How to get set up with MailerLite